Types of Window Grids

 Why choose prairie style window grids?

-They can help create a sense of a larger living space - with less obstructed light shining through.
+They can help create a sense of a larger living space - with less obstructed light.

 A colonial style window is usually divided into an equal number of panes - and can commonly be seen in sets of 9, 6, or 4.

-Colonial style windows are among the most common for 2012 new homes - with classic appeal.
+Colonial style windows are among the most common in new homes - with classic appeal.

 The custom home pictured to the left, a version of the Lowery, combines typical colonial windows with colonial arch windows - placed above for architectural emphasis.